Never Ignore Tooth Pain. See an Emergency Dentist!

 We know that dental emergencies don’t always happen on the clock.
 If you’re in pain, we offer same-day appointments so that you can be seen as soon as possible and start feeling like yourself again.
 We’ll help you get pain-free in a matter of hours.

 What Are Dental Emergencies?

-We treat a variety of dental emergencies at Kip Dental and Orthodontics.
+We treat a variety of dental emergencies at Kip Dental.
 Some examples of dental emergencies include: